 Rationale

 This use case sets out from the presence of a gateway between one or more oil and gas pipeline sensor(s) and a backend server.
-One gateway node may serve multiple pipeline sensors and data may be forwarded multihop until it reaches a gateway.
+One gateway node may serve multiple pipeline sensors and data may be forwarded multi-hop until it reaches a gateway.
 Data mules can collect data and dump the information at a gateway for transportation.
 The ability to locally forward data wirelessly between nodes to a local aggregation point serving as a gateway may be desirable depending on the location of sensor nodes and gateway nodes.
 Even though the use case is assuming a cellular/satellite gateway, this restriction is not needed in general.

 Resulting requirements: